Ry-an7/ry-an7.github.io/README.md

-My personal website created for IAT 355.
+My personal website created for IAT 355 Assignment 1.
+Tools used to create this website include GitHub, Git, VSCode, and various online websites to learn about HTML, CSS, JavaScript, and SVG.